sensu/sensu-docs/content/sensu-go/5.18/getting-started/enterprise.md

 ---

 Sensu Go offers commercial features designed for monitoring at scale.
-[Contact the Sensu sales team][1] for a personalized demo and free trial.

-All commercial features are available for free in the packaged Sensu Go distribution up to an entity limit of 100.
+All commercial features are available for free in the packaged Sensu Go distribution [up to an entity limit of 100][7].

-See the [announcement on our blog][7] for more information.
+If you have more than 100 entities, [contact the Sensu sales team][1] for a personalized demo and free trial.

 ## Commercial features in Sensu Go